 Now we’re talking!

 A cordless blower is powerful enough to remove debris quickly and without a cord.
-There is another awesome benefit to the cordless blower.
-If you have younger kids they will love it.
-Nothing will make them feel more powerful than being able to blow away everything in sight!
-(Once again, remember to fully charge it.)
+There is another excellent benefit to the cordless blower.

 Removing Pontoon Carpet Stains

 It is an unfortunate truth that pontoon carpet stains are unavoidable if you are enjoying your pontoon boat right.
 You are bound to get stains from so many different sources.

 Here are some common ones to look out for:

 - Food stains and beverage spills